DerekZhang0000/DerekZhang0000/README.md

 ## What I'm doing
 - Lug calculator for the aerospace industry
-- AI that gives optimal pokemon go routes
+- AI that can play Diep.io
-- PyTorch program for identifying cars in parking lots

 ## me.json